-|Sprinting||200-?? %||5×150m (complete rest)|
+|Sprinting||200-?? %||5 x 150m (complete rest)|

 Next time you go to a race, use your power meter to collect data from the race.
-You will see, that you spend time in all the target zones in the table.
-Have a look at the interesting parts of the race.
-This investigation is an important part of having a power meter, and it is here you can discover things you would never have found out.
+You will see that you spend time in all the target zones in the table.
+Then, have a look at the decisive parts of the race.
+This investigation is an essential part of having a power meter, and it is here you can discover things you would never have found out.

 Time trialists uses watts for pacing

 Time trialists love to train with power meters because they can see exactly how well they perform and make it easier to see progress.
 With a bit of training, it is possible to use the power meter as a pacer during the time trial.
 In this situation, they can compare their physical performance from time trial to time trial.
 These data files are not affected by the wind, course, or equipment, so they are beneficial to see how the form changes.